 - Empower young people to make meaningful contribution in the development of our country.

-- Prepare young people to fulfill their role as future leaders in all spheres of society
+- Prepare young people to fulfill their role as future leaders in all spheres of society and their communities.

 1.5 National goals